Skip to main content

 How we run WebAssembly on Kubernetes

-wasmCloud hosts can run on a Kubernetes cluster (using the wasmCloud operator) or external to it.
+wasmCloud hosts can run on a Kubernetes cluster or external to it.
 Regardless of where hosts are running, they can be connected on a lattice.
-We call this the "alongside" model for running WebAssembly with Kubernetes.
-When using the wasmCloud operator, Kubernetes handles infrastructure management (the job for which it is designed) by orchestrating wasmCloud hosts, while wasmCloud handles application-level operations with full support for component capabilities.
+Kubernetes handles infrastructure management (the job for which it is designed) by orchestrating wasmCloud hosts, while wasmCloud handles application-level operations with full support for component capabilities.

 Components and cloud native standards